NisreenFarhoud/Bash-Cheatsheet/README.md

 For example, the following prints all 50 lines of the file. <br>
 `$ tail -50 test.txt`
 ###true
-The `true` command always returns the exit status zero to indicate sucess.
+The `true` command always returns the exit status zero to indicate success.
 ###false
 The `false` command always returns the exit status non-zero to indicate failure.
 ###grep
 The `grep` command is a search function. <br>
-Passing a string and a file searchs the file for the given string and prints the occurrences to standard output.
+Passing a string and a file searches the file for the given string and prints the occurrences to standard output.
 ```
   $ cat users.txt
   user:student password:123